PalladiumViper/Modding-Assets/README.md

 # Modding-Assets
-A place for storing all Stellaris related assets.
+A place for storing all Stellaris related icon assets.